vdW-DF-ahcx: a range-separated van der Waals density functional hybrid: Introduction

-In this paper we introduce a new range-separated hybrid (RSH), termed vdW-DF-ahcx, based on the consistent-exchange CX version.
-It starts with an analysis of the CX exchange design, termed cx13 or LV-rPW86,\cite{behy14} that reflects the Lindhard screening logic and ensures current conservation.\cite{hybesc14,HyJiSh20} The design of vdW-DF-ahcx, below abbreviated AHCX, is similar to that of HSE \cite{HSE03,HSE06} and HSEsol\cite{HJS08,HSEsol} in that it focuses on isolating the short-range (SR) components, $E_{\rm x}^{\rm CX,SR}$ and $E_{\rm FX}^{\rm SR}$, of cx13 and of Fock exchange, respectively.
+In this paper we introduce a new range-separated hybrid (RSH), termed vdW-DF-ahcx, based on the consistent-exchange CX version, and therefore having the same correlation description as in the first general-geometry vdW-DF version.\cite{Dion04,Dion05} Our new nonlocal-correlation RSH is named to emphasize that it constitutes an analytical-hole\cite{HJS08} (AH) consistent-exchange (AHCX) formulation of in the vdW-DF family.
+It will be abbreviated AHCX below.
+The design starts with an analysis of the CX exchange design, termed cx13 or LV-rPW86,\cite{behy14} that reflects the Lindhard screening logic and ensures current conservation.\cite{hybesc14,HyJiSh20} The design is similar to that of HSE\cite{HSE03,HSE06} and HSEsol\cite{HJS08,HSEsol} in that it focuses on isolating the short-range (SR) components, $E_{\rm x}^{\rm CX,SR}$ and $E_{\rm FX}^{\rm SR}$, of cx13 and of Fock exchange, respectively.
 As in HSE, we rely on an error-function separation,

 of the Coulomb matrix elements for electrons separated by $r_{12}=|\mathbf{r}_1-\mathbf{r}_2|$.
-However, the HSE\cite{HSE03,HSE06} design was based on the Ernzerhof-Perdew (EP) model of the PBE exchange hole.\cite{EP98} Here, we rely on the Henderson-Janesko-Scuseria (HJS) analytical hole (AH) framework\cite{HJS08} for representing exchange in density functional approximations.
+However, the HSE\cite{HSE03,HSE06} design was based on the EP model of the PBE exchange hole.\cite{EP98} Here, we rely on the Henderson-Janesko-Scuseria (HJS) AH framework\cite{HJS08} for representing exchange in density functional approximations.
 This approach was also taken in the definition of HSEsol, below discussed as HJS-PBEsol.\cite{HJS08,HSEsol} There are also HJS-based range-separated screened hybrids that include the long-range Fock exchange.\cite{ChaHea08,vv10,OTRSHalga,OTRSHgap,Jana19} We discuss AH formulations of PBEx\cite{pebuer96} (in PBE), PBEsolx\cite{PBEsol} (in PBEsol), and cx13\cite{behy14} (in CX), to set the stage for defining AHCX.

 The error-function separation ensures that AHCX screens the long-ranged component of Fock exchange.
-The AHCX is therefore set up to even describe metals and organic-molecular binding at metal and (high-dielectric-semiconductor) surfaces.
+The AHCX is therefore set up to even describe metals and organic-molecular binding at metal (and high-dielectric-semiconductor) surfaces.
 The new RSH formulation aims to make the vdW-DF method available for bulk- and surface-application problems that require a more accurate description of charge transfer.
-The broad implementations of the adaptively compressed exchange (ACE) description\cite{linACE} in DFT code packages, such as \textsc{Quantum Espresso},\cite{QE,Giannozzi17} means that this strategy is also computationally feasible.
-In fact, we find that AHCX is as fast as HSE for calculations of bulk properties.
+The broad implementations of the adaptively compressed exchange (ACE) description\cite{linACE,PaoloElStruct1} in DFT code packages, such as \textsc{Quantum Espresso},\cite{QE,Giannozzi17} means that this strategy is also computationally feasible.